ahsan-fayyaz/Data-Science-World-Happiness/blog_post.md

 Describe what work you would do in the future.
 This can include work to improve your model, building related models, and/or sourcing different datasets.
 Are there any other interesting questions you uncovered while you were working on your model?

 **Questions to answer:**
   - The new COVID19 epidemic began in December 2019.
 Combining the data changes on 19, 20, and 21, check the impact of COVID19 epidemic on the country's happiness.
-  - Correlation between each individual evaluation factors. (e.g. What are the factors effects the GDP per capita? )
-  - What is the difference between the happiest country in the world and the rest of the world?
-    - Which evaluation factor has the strongest correlations to the happiest country?